wandb/docs/content/guides/core/tables/visualize-tables.md

 ## Save your view

-Tables you interact with in the run workspace, project workspace, or a report will automatically save their view state.
-If you apply any table operations then close your browser, the table will retain the last viewed configuration when you next navigate to the table.
+Tables you interact with in the run workspace, project workspace, or a report automatically saves their view state.
+If you apply any table operations then close your browser, the table retains the last viewed configuration when you next navigate to the table.

 {{% alert %}}
-Tables you interact with in the artifact context will remain stateless.
+Tables you interact with in the artifact context remains stateless.
 {{% /alert %}}

 To save a table from a workspace in a particular state, export it to a W&B Report.
 To export a table to report: